United States District Court for the District of Delaware

 Content of the Seminar

-The eight Seminar participants will take part in instructional sessions once a week for seven consecutive weeks, beginning in April 2017.
+The eight Seminar participants will take part in instructional sessions once a week for seven consecutive weeks, beginning in April 2019.
 These sessions will take place on Tuesday evenings.
-Each session will be held in a courtroom (or courtrooms) at the United States Courthouse at 844 North King Street in Wilmington.
+Nearly all of the sessions will be held in a courtroom (or courtrooms) at the United States Courthouse at 844 North King Street in Wilmington.
 Sessions will begin at 5:00 p.m. and will end no later than 8:00 p.m.
-These seven Seminar sessions will cover topics including Courtroom Presentation and Demeanor, Opening Statements, Direct Examination, Cross Examination and Closing Statements.
+These seven Seminar sessions will cover topics including Courtroom Presentation and Demeanor, Opening Statements, Direct Examination, Cross Examination and Closing Arguments.

 Two of the seven Seminar sessions will be “Practicum” sessions.
 In these sessions, the participants will engage in mock presentations to the Judges and Program Mentors relating to particular topics that have been the focus of a prior speaker-driven session.
 The participants will thereafter receive constructive criticism and feedback from the Judges and Program Mentors regarding their presentation.
 These Practicum sessions will include at least two hours of legal instruction.